gwusec/2022-USENIX-Password-Managers/Readme.md

 ## The Analysis Script for the Quantitative Analyses

 The script with all analyses run for the paper.
 The execution of this script requires R. It was tested with R version `4.2.0` running in [RStudio](https://www.rstudio.com/products/rstudio/download/) `2022.02.3 Build 492`.
-The following packages are needed to run the script: dplyr, AICcmodavg.
+The following packages are needed to run the script: dplyr (tested with version `1.0.9`), AICcmodavg (tested with version `2.3-1`).

 ## The Jupyter Notebook Script with Statistical Tests